pingcap/docs-cn/dev/reference/performance/tune-tikv.md

     - The `default` CF stores the Raft log.
 The corresponding parameters are in `[raftdb.defaultcf]`.

-By default, all CFs share one block cache instance.
+After TiKV 3.0, by default, all CFs share one block cache instance.
 You can configure the size of the cache by setting the `capacity` parameter under `[storage.block-cache]`.
 The bigger the block cache, the more hot data can be cached, and the easier to read data, in the meantime, the more system memory is occupied.
 To use a separate block cache instance for each CF, set `shared=false` under `[storage.block-cache]`, and configure individual block cache size for each CF. For example, you can configure the size of `write` CF by setting the `block-cache-size` parameter under `[rocksdb.writecf]`.

+Before TiKV 3.0, shared block cache is not supported, and you need to configure block cache for each CF individually.

 Each CF also has a separate `write buffer`.
 You can configure the size by setting the `write-buffer-size` parameter.